Iraq War and the war on terror: U.S. propaganda operations and American public opinion

 At the outset of the war, the U.S. Congress and public opinion supported the notion that the Iraq War was part of the global war on terror.
-The 2002 Congressional resolution authorising military force against Iraq cited the U.S. determination to "prosecute the war on terrorism", and in April 2003, one month after the invasion, a poll found that 77% of Americans agreed that the Iraq War was part of the War on Terror.
-Much of the organized violence encountered by the U.S. military was framed by the metaphor of a crusade, or total conflict, that was taken up by the terrorists.
-In 2004, an Army War College report said the war diverts attention and resources from the threat posed by Al Qaeda and called for downsizing the war on terror and focusing instead on the threat from Al Qaeda.
+The 2002 congressional resolution authorising military force against Iraq cited the U.S. determination to "prosecute the war on terrorism", and in April 2003, one month after the invasion, a poll found that 77% of Americans agreed that the Iraq War was part of the "war on terror".
+A poll published by The Washington Post in September 2003 estimated that nearly seven-in-ten Americans continued to believe that Ba'athist Iraq had a role in the September 11 attacks.
+The poll further revealed that approximately 80% of Americans suspected Saddam of providing support to al-Qaeda.